Texas judge blocks NRA from declaring bankruptcy

 "We remain an independent organization that can chart its own course, even as we remain in New York to confront our adversaries," he added.

+Hale also suggested that LaPierre and the NRA filed for bankruptcy only to escapee James' pending litigation.
+Hale noted that LaPierre filed the bankruptcy documents without telling the NRA's governing board.

+"Excluding so many people from the process of deciding to file for bankruptcy, including the vast majority of the board of directors, the chief financial officer and the general counsel, is nothing less than shocking," Hale wrote.

 Hale's ruling also comes one week after the U.S. Department of Justice publicly objected to the NRA's bankruptcy plan.
-The Justice Department has also accused the NRA of mismanaging funds.
+The Justice Department has also accused LaPierre and others of mismanaging funds.

+"The record is unrefuted that Wayne LaPierre's personal expenses were made to look like business expenses," assistant U.S. Trustee Lisa Lambert said last week during the NRA's bankruptcy hearing in Texas.